CHAPTER 155

 (A) Variance from the strict application of design standards may be allowed in cases where unusual conditions exist, or a variance would provide an improved design.
 Financial gain, loss or monetary savings cannot be considered solely as a basis for a variance request.

-(B) A request for a variance shall be submitted to the Planning and Zoning Board through the City Development Department.
+(B) A request for a variance shall be submitted to the Planning and Zoning Board through the Development Services Department.

 (C) The Planning and Zoning Board shall approve or disapprove the variance request at one of its regular meetings, or at a special hearing if necessary.

 (2) Payment in lieu of land dedication.
-Payment in lieu of land dedication shall be paid at the time the Planning and Zoning Board approves the certified appraisal.
+Payment in lieu of land dedication shall be paid at the time the certified appraisal is accepted by the Parks, Recreation and Community Services Department.

 (B)(1) Transferring lots in unapproved subdivision.